Machine Translation

 • Phrase Strings

-Provides MT for software localization workflows, with support for MT glossaries and integration into the Strings editor.
+Provides MT for software and UI localization workflows, with support for MT glossaries and integration into the Strings editor.

 • Phrase Portal

-Enables file-based translation workflows through a secure, customizable interface using configured MT profiles and engines.
+Enables file-based and text translation through a secure, customizable interface using configured MT profiles and engines.

 • Phrase Studio